Maia Mălăncuș: Early life

-At an early age, he learned to play violin at the Children's Palace and perfected his skills at the Costache Negruzzi National College, both in Iași.
+At an early age, she learned to play violin at the Children's Palace and perfected her skills at the Costache Negruzzi National College, both in Iași.
 She also participated in local violin, ballet and opera competitions, achieving victory in several of them.

 By 2014, she participated in the tenth edition of the Next Star program, of which she was a winner at the age of 7.

-2017-present: victory in Vocea României Junior and consolidation as a soloist
+2017–present: victory in Vocea României Junior and consolidation as a soloist

 In 2017, Maia gained greater renown after participating in the first season of Vocea României Junior.
 In this, she was coached by singer Marius Moga and was consecrated as the winner of the program.
 In recognition, she received a trophy and €50,000 that she could use when she reaches the age of majority (18 years old in Romania).

-In 2019, she lends her voice for the Romanian dubbing of her character as 'Nala cub' in the live-action film The Lion King and three years later she is hired to play the voice of 'Meilin “Mei” Lee' in Turning Red, both Disney productions.
+In 2019, she lends her voice for the Romanian dubbing of her character as 'Nala cub' in the live-action film The Lion King and three years later she is hired to play the voice of 'Meilin "Mei" Lee' in Turning Red, both Disney productions.

 In 2020, she auditioned for X Factor.

 In September 2022, she was encouraged by her manager to move to Bucharest to finish her studies at the Gheorghe Lazăr National College, a school that specializes in teaching mathematics.

 Personal interests

-Some of his main hobbies are painting and playing piano.
+Some of her main hobbies are painting and playing piano.
 In sports are tennis and taekwondo.
 She has also been seen practicing scuba diving and horseback riding.